amitie10g/miner/README.md

 # gminer and xmr-stak Docker image

 This repository allows to build a Docker image containing [gminer](https://github.com/develsoftware/GMinerRelease/releases) (CUDA/OpenCL) and [xmr-stak](https://github.com/fireice-uk/xmr-stak) (CPU), for personal use and for renting purposes.
+Executables are downloaded from upstream's release.

 ## Usage
 ```